SamsonKalume/yolo/explanation.md

 # Git workflow tasks
 - The first task in dockerising the project was to first fork it from the repository.
 Then a clone in the local machine was done.
 This followed creation of two dockerfiles; the client dockerfile and backend dockerfile.
 - After creating the dockerfile, a docker compose file was created to be able to build the containers
-- Each task was followed with a commit back to the github repo.
+- Each task was followed with a commit back to the github repo after a change.

 # Running the Containers
 - The containers have been pushed to dockerhub under the below repo: